BFarkascode/STM32_NVMDriver/README.md

 For the sake of simplicity, the push button is connected directly to then external interrupt (EXTI).
 The code replacement functions are placed within the IRQ itself (which is not a good practice, but since we aren't doing anything else within the code, we don't care).
 The interrupt is activated on the L053r9 nucleo board by pushing the blue button.

 The EXTI and how it is engaged is not explained separately: it is a short read in the refman with a straight forward implementation.
+(I do touch upon interrupts a bit more in detail in the DMADriver project.)

 On pushing the button, the blinking speed of the inbuilt LED should change (and then, unlike doing this by modifying a variable, retain that change upon reset) between 500 ms and 2000 ms.